-We have incurred losses since inception, devoting substantially all of our efforts toward research and development, and have an accumulated deficit of approximately \$25.4 million at December 31, 2020.
-During the year ended December 31, 2020, we generated a net loss of approximately \$14.4 million and we expect to continue to generate operating losses and negative cash flow from operation for the foreseeable future.
-However, we believe our cash balance at December 31, 2020, along with the \$9.9 million in net proceeds from the February 2021 private placement, is adequate to fund our budgeted operations through 2023.
+We have incurred losses since inception, devoting substantially all of our efforts toward research and development, and have an accumulated deficit of approximately \$36.8 million at December 31, 2021.
+During the year ended December 31, 2021, we generated a net loss of approximately \$11.4 million and we expect to continue to generate operating losses and negative cash flow from operations for the foreseeable future.
+Based on our current plans, we believe our current cash balances is adequate for at least the next twelve months without considering amounts available from the Lincoln Park Purchase Agreement (see Note 14) or potential sales under our ATM Offering.
 Our ability to execute our longer-term operating plans, including unplanned future clinical trials for our portfolio of drugs depend on our ability to obtain additional funding from the sale of equity and/or debt securities, a strategic transaction or other funding transactions.
 We plan to continue to actively pursue financing alternatives, but there can be no assurance that we will obtain the necessary funding in the future when necessary.

-We had no revenue during the years ended December 31, 2020 and 2019, and do not have any revenue under contract or any immediate sales prospects.
+We had no revenue during the year ended December 31, 2021 and do not have any revenue under contract or any immediate sales prospects.
 Our primary uses of cash are to fund our planned clinical trials, research and development expenditures and operating expenses.
 Cash used to fund operating expenses is impacted by the timing of when we incur and pay these expenses.